ska-sa/casperfpga/docs/index.rst

 Contributing
 ############
-f you would like to contribute towards this library, fork the casperfpga `repo <https://github.com/casper-astro/casperfpga>`__, add your changes to the fork and issue a pull request to the parent repo.
+If you would like to contribute towards this library, fork the casperfpga `repo <https://github.com/casper-astro/casperfpga>`__, add your changes to the fork and issue a pull request to the parent repo.

 .. toctree::
     :hidden: